 The Demand for FNPs

-The need for primary care providers is only growing.
-U.S. News & World Report ranked nurse practitioner as no. 2 on its list of 100 Best Jobs of 2017.
-Additionally, the Bureau of Labor Statistics projects that the field will grow by 36 percent between 2016 and 2026, and 56,100 new positions will be available.
+U.S. News & World Report ranked nurse practitioner as no. 3 on its list of 100 Best Jobs of 2021.
+Additionally, the Bureau of Labor Statistics projects that the field will grow by 52 percent between 2019 and 2029, and 110,700 new positions will be available.
 If you are considering furthering your career within the field of nursing, becoming an FNP can be a fulfilling next step.

 Learn More About Nursing@USC